 Many of us have been taught to look for flaws.
-Instead, it is time to start noticing the great things that occur in our lives, even on a tiny scale, and realize how grateful we ought to be.
-Conversely, practicing gratitude and discovering the ideal criteria for measuring success can completely transform our life.
+Instead, it is time to start noticing the great things that occur in our lives, even on a tiny scale, and allow ourselves the space for more gratitude.
+Practicing gratitude and discovering the ideal criteria for measuring success can completely transform our life.
 My guest today is someone who integrates social and emotional intelligence into all aspects of her life.
 She serves as the executive director at the Institute for Social and Emotional Intelligence.
 She is also a coach for social and emotional intelligence.
 Amy Sargent-Kossoff joins this episode to discuss her extraordinary knowledge and expertise in rethinking and rewriting life stories with emotional intelligence.

 Amy’s Story – Amy recounts how she incorporated thankfulness into her life by keeping a gratitude jar and how it completely altered her life.

 Negative Experience – Mentioning that most of us tend to look for the negative, Amy demonstrates ways to cope with adverse situations and emotions.

 Success – We talk about how our list of shoulds and our success criteria affect us and the importance of continuously redefining success.

 Core Values – Highlighting that the method we spend our time reflects our values, we examine how to identify our core values.

 Social Intelligence – We explain the distinction between social intelligence and emotional intelligence.
 In addition, we address the importance of social intelligence in our everyday lives.